mihasm/obsidian-autosave-control/README.md

 - **Lock Period**: Implements a lock period during which changes are accumulated but not saved to disk.
 - **Automatic Unlock and Save**: After the lock period expires, the plugin automatically saves the changes to disk.
 - **Multiple File Handling**: Supports editing multiple files simultaneously, each with its own lock period and save timing.
+- **Status Bar Icon**: Displays a status icon in the Obsidian interface.
+The icon is blue when a file is locked (i.e., not yet saved) and turns green once all files are saved.
+The icon's tooltip provides information about the current save state.

 ## Target Operating Systems